Gavriil1/CI_PP3_BJ/README.md

 ### User Goals

 - Play a fun and interesting game.
-- Practice the game to improve his skills.
+- Practice the game to improve your gaming skills.

 ### Site Owner Goals

-- Create user friendly and intiutive environment for the game.
+- Create a user-friendly and intuitive environment for the game.
-- Create a game that save all events of a game in a log file.
+- Create a game that saves all events of a game in a log file.
-- Estimate propabilities for a casino to win, lose or draw.
+- Estimate probabilities for the casino to win, lose, or draw.

 ## User Experience

 ### Target Audience

-The target audience of the game is  people 18+.
+The target audience of the game is individuals aged 18 and above.

 ### User Requirements and Expectations

-- Simple, easy, intuitive interface to play a game.
+- Simple, easy, intuitive interface to play the game.
-- The text of the game is easy to read.
+- The game's text is easy to read.
-- Events, Results of the rounds and Game are presented to the user.
+- Events, results of the rounds, and the game are presented to the user.

 ### User Manual